yarecryb/ecommerce_shoes/docs/peer_review_response.md

 Fixed

 ## Sean Hershey

-__Code Review Comments (Sean Hershey)__
+**Code Review Comments (Sean Hershey)**

 1. in cart.py there is a redundant if str(user_info.auth_token) == data.auth_token:
    Fixed
 2. in cart.py 'bought': False value insert is redundant if you let it be false by default and don't supply it Fixed
 3. in cart.py your invalid username/auth token handling is different either do return {"message": "Invalid username or auth token!"} or raise HTTPException(status_code=401, detail="Invalid auth")
    Will Implement
-3. in cart.py 'Catalog_id' and 'Cart_id' in parameters should match the case of text for readability Will Implement
+4. in cart.py 'Catalog_id' and 'Cart_id' in parameters should match the case of text for readability Will Implement
-4. in cart.py add_item should be renamed to set_item as only one item can exist or changed to add multiple items Will Implement
+5. in cart.py add_item should be renamed to set_item as only one item can exist or changed to add multiple items Will Implement
-5. in cart.py add_item should check if bought or otherwise clarify the purpose of the bought boolean logic Fixed
+6. in cart.py add_item should check if bought or otherwise clarify the purpose of the bought boolean logic Fixed
-6. in cart.py no auth message fail in checkout
+7. in cart.py no auth message fail in checkout
    Will Implement
-7. in users.py check if change username is changing the username into one that already exists Already works
+8. in users.py check if change username is changing the username into one that already exists Already works
-8. in wallet.py no auth verification exists for deposits Will Implement
+9. in wallet.py no auth verification exists for deposits Will Implement
-9. in wallet.py current_wallet_balance has table typo "users users" instead of "users" Fixed
+10. in wallet.py current_wallet_balance has table typo "users users" instead of "users" Fixed
-10. in listings.py add error messages or codes for a retrieving listing failure Will Implement
+11. in listings.py add error messages or codes for a retrieving listing failure Will Implement
-11. inconsistent new lines in SQL statements throughout effect readability Will Implement
+12. inconsistent new lines in SQL statements throughout effect readability Will Implement

-__Schema/API Design comments (Sean Hershey)__
+**Schema/API Design comments (Sean Hershey)**

 1. responses should be labbelled message and be reflected that way in code Fixed
 2. in cases of returning auth_token no additional message is needed Fixed
 3. created_at should be a time_stamp not string
    Will Implement
 4. in cart schema bought boolean defaults to null not false Removed whole "bought" idea
 5. in users id is not unique
    It is unique
 6. in users username is not unique
    Will Implement
 7. in users email is not unique
    Will Implement
 8. in users auth_token is not unique
    Will Implement
 9. in catalog id is not unique
    Will Implement
 10. in carts id is not unique
     Will Implement
 11. in catalog price should be the same as price in wallet Will Implement
 12. in catalog price should be stored when added not referencing catalog Will Implement

 ## Arthur Umerov

+**Code Review Comments (Arthur Umerov)**

+1. In create_cart, if there are simultaneous requests or if the auth_token is changed, consider either changing the isolation level or using a select for update to avoid race conditions
+Fixed
+2. In create_user, store passwords as hashes rather than plaintext for security Fixed
+3. Ensure the email and username fields in the user table have a UNIQUE constraint to avoid duplicate entries and race conditions
+Fixed
+4. In set_cart_item, handle concurrency issues by performing a single query or by using locking mechanisms Fixed
+5. In listings.py, add indexing to frequently queried columns like brand and price to speed up searches Will implement
+6. In portfolio.py, ensure the quantity of items being added is a positive integer Fixed
+7. User data such as passwords, emails, and usernames should be encrypted in the database, not stored as raw data Fixed
+8. In wallet.py, ensure all credit card handling is abstracted out (use libraries or frameworks instead) Fixed
+9. In list_items in portfolio.py, specify the columns needed in the SELECT query to future proof Fixed
+10. Deleting items from one's portfolio should also remove them from any existing carts to prevent users from purchasing deleted items
+Fixed - instead of removing items, more checks were added to checkout
+11. Make sure user wallets cannot go below 0
+Fixed
+12. In carts.py, consider logging activity when adding items to the cart and checking out for reference/tracability Fixed

+**Schema/API Design comments (Arthur Umerov)**

+1. Split the user table into user details (username, email, ...) and authentication details (password, auth tokens) Fixed
+2. Ensure the email and username fields in the user table are unique Fixed
+3. Set NOT NULL constraints for essential fields like username, email, and password in the user table Fixed
+4. Use clear HTTP methods for API endpoints (DELETE for delete_item and GET for list_items) Fixed
+5. Change the wallet amount to an int and store cents instead of dollar floats

+6. Ensure all IDs (user, catalog, ...) are unique Fixed
+7. Use a timestamp data type for the created_at field instead of a string Fixed
+8. Set default values for Boolean fields
+Fixed
+9. Implement soft deletes for items (add a Boolean 'deleted' field to the items table)

+10. Split the catalog into a brands table and a brand_items table

+11. Split the cart table into a cart and cart_items table Fixed
+12. Add a Boolean 'private' field to allow sellers to hide an item from the catalog instead of deleting it

 ## Liam Hyde